Public Interest Law

 Public Interest Community

-The Feinstein Center for Pro Bono & Experiential Education is the is the hub of public interest law at RWU Law and we work to foster a pro bono culture within the law school and cultivate graduates who will give back and help those in need.
-We work closely with RWU Law’s Association for Public Interest Law (APIL) and National Lawyers Guild (NLG) to support their programing.
-Additionally, we host several events annually, from potlucks in the Dean’s back yard to Champions for Justice Dinner & Public Interest Law Auction.
+The Feinstein Center for Pro Bono & Experiential Education is the hub of public interest law at RWU Law and we work to foster a pro bono culture within the law school and cultivate graduates who will give back and help those in need, whether through public interest careers or pro bono legal service in their private practice.
+We work closely with RWU Law’s Association for Public Interest Law (APIL) and the National Lawyers Guild (NLG) to support their programming.
+Additionally, we host several events annually, including 1L Public Interest Orientation luncheon to Public Interest pot luck and Pro Bono Celebration week.

-We participate in two national public interest job fairs in Washington D.C. and at NYU School of Law, have an active student association, the Association for Public Interest Law, and provide numerous opportunities to help you find rewarding public interest summer internships all over the world.
-The key to finding a rewarding public interest job is getting as much public interest experience as possible during law school, and we provide you with loads of opportunities to do just that.
+We have an active student association, the Association for Public Interest Law, and provide numerous opportunities to help you find rewarding public interest summer internships all over the country.
+The key to finding a rewarding public interest job is getting as much public interest experience as possible during law school, and we provide you with numerous opportunities to do just that.
+We subscribe a expansive database for all our students and alumni called Public Service Jobs Directory

 Public Interest Career Fairs & Conferences